skipmiller/react.template.dev-/readme.md

 ## Overview

 This repository serves as a starter template for React projects developed using the [Cursor IDE](https://cursor.sh/), with special focus on leveraging Claude AI capabilities.
-It includes pre-configured settings, security best practices, and workflow guidance to help you get started quickly.
+It provides a modern, secure, and scalable foundation for building sophisticated web applications with minimal setup time.

 ## Features

-- Pre-configured React development environment for Cursor IDE
+- **Modern Tech Stack**: Next.js 14, React 18, TypeScript, and Tailwind CSS
-- Claude AI integration setup with best practices
+- **UI Components**: Pre-configured Shadcn UI component library
-- Security-focused configuration
+- **Developer Experience**: ESLint, Prettier, and TypeScript for code quality
-- Standardized React project structure
+- **Security-Focused**: Built-in security best practices and configurations
-- Documented workflow patterns
+- **AI Integration**: Claude in Cursor integration for enhanced development
-- Ready for backend integration with [Gibson AI](https://www.gibsonai.com/)
+- **Future-Ready**: Prepared for backend integration with [Gibson AI](https://www.gibsonai.com/)

 ## Getting Started